 5. Work in different materials, such as charcoal, and ink with brush.
 They each have their own unique qualities, and can add breadth to your experience.
 Charcoal is good because you can quickly and easily alter your drawing with kneaded eraser, fingers or chamois cloth, or start over; or you can build up your darks gradually into a rich blackness.
 Ink and brush are good for the expressive line of varying width.

 This is one of my student sketches.
 Note how you can still see the traces of my first lines defining the central axis of the figure.

-Note: There are some terrific drawings I wanted to use as illustrations here - alas, but for copyright laws.
-There is one online drawing by Cezanne that illustrates the use of more than one contour line in drawing.
+There is one online drawing by Cezanne (near the bottom of the page) that illustrates the use of more than one contour line in drawing.
 And there are two drawing books which illustrate many concepts:

 The Natural Way to Draw, by Kimon Nicolaides, Houghton Mifflin Company, Boston, 1941.